Tabaluga: Concept albums

-In Tabaluga und Lilli, Tabaluga hears a strange noise and disobeys his father's warning not to travel to the ice kingdom.
+In the third album, Tabaluga und Lilli, Tabaluga hears a strange noise and disobeys his father's warning not to travel to the ice kingdom.
 There he finds king Arktos sculpting a daughter made of ice for himself, and although an angry Arktos forces him to fly away, Tabaluga is smitten with the figure.
 Exhausted, he sleeps and meets his father on a dream, being told that he will have to know new things as part of life.
 Next morning, after being taught politeness by bees, Tabaluga discovers a volcano operated by a Crater Man, and accidentally singes himself by triggering an eruption out of curiosity.
 He gets thrown to the webs of black widow spider Tarantula, whom he talks with about fear and love, and eventually finds an ice castle similar to a large casino.
-Arktos is here and offers Tabaluga to bet Lilly against his dragon fire in a play of dice; although the dragon wins, Lilli is revealed to move only through a golden key who the evil Arktos has.
+Arktos is here and offers Tabaluga to bet Lilli against his dragon fire in a play of dice; although the dragon wins, Lilli is revealed to move only through a golden key who the evil Arktos has.
 Deceived, Tabaluga finds the world collapsing around him and wonders whether it was dream or reality.
 He feels he has lost Lilli, but the hermit crab Ostrakes talks to him about the power of love advices him to use his fire on her.
 By doing so, the ice of her heart melts and she gains sentience, and she and an overjoyed Tabaluga embrace.

-In the third album, years after defeating Arkos, Tabaluga celebrates his seventh birthday.
+In the fourth album, Tabaluga und das verschenkte Glück, years after defeating Arkos, Tabaluga celebrates his seventh birthday.
 He receives many gifts, including from Arktos himself, but he ends up loaded with heavy jeweled chains he can barely move.
 The ice king offers to remove a crystal chain in exchange for it, and Tabaluga, free, soars away.
 He trades another chain for honey with the bees, gifts a sad river with another, uses another to mend the tree of life from his first adventure, grants another to a unlucky fellow, and gifts the penultimate to a dirty pig.
 He also meets the Silver Fox, a friend of Arktos who tries to steal his last chain, but Tabaluga gives it voluntarily and explains he only needs his fire to live.
 Free from the weight, Tabaluga boastfully tries to lift an iceberg, but gets trapped underneath and Arktos takes advantage to try to conquer Greenland.
 Fortunately for Tabaluga, all the people he gave his chains come and form a living chain to get him free.
 Tabaluga ponders about friendship and, being then gifted a mirror by Nessaja, decides he doesn't want to keep holding doubts about himself.